2PM: 2015–2017: 2PM of 2PM, No.5, Galaxy of 2PM, and Gentlemen's Game

-On October 21, 2015, the group released their tenth official Japanese single, "Higher", which included a Japanese version of the track "My House" and peaked at number two on the Oricon Singles Chart.
-That same month, the single was certified Gold by RIAJ.
+On October 21, 2015, the group released their tenth Japanese single, "Higher", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ in the same month.
 Concurrently, 2PM held a concert tour from October 7–29 titled Six "Higher" Days with three shows in Tokyo, Osaka, Yokohama, and Nagoya each, a total of twelve shows with a total recorded attendance of 130,000.

 On April 27, 2016, the group released their fifth Japanese studio album, Galaxy of 2PM, which featured twelve tracks including tracks from "Higher".
 The album debuted atop the Oricon Album Chart and remained on the said chart for seven weeks.
 In May, the album was certified Gold by RIAJ, and by the end of the year, the album had sold over 122,685 copies according to Oricon.
 The album would go on to be one of three albums in the Asia division to win a Japan Gold Disc Award in 2017.
 In support of the album, 2PM embarked on their arena tour titled Galaxy of 2PM, which was held from April 23 to June 18, 2016, covering the cities of Nagoya, Tokyo, Fukuoka, Hokkaido, and Osaka.
 All 15 concert dates were sold out, and at the conclusion of the tour, the group had recorded an attendance of 160,000 people with an additional 35,000 fans who attended the live viewing of the concert held in 134 movie theaters throughout Japan.
 The group then followed up with two concert dates held at the Tokyo Dome on October 26–27 titled The 2PM at Tokyo Dome with a recorded attendance of 100,000, marking the group's 99th and 100th solo concerts in Japan.